SystemsApproach/ops/control.rst

   eliminates dynamic load compatibility issues that are a problem when models and x-config are built separately.

-* **Migration:** All the models loaded into x-config are versioned, and the process of updating those models triggers the migration of persistent state from one version of the data model to another.
+* **Versioning and Migration:** All the models loaded into x-config are versioned, and the process of updating those models triggers the migration of persistent state from one version of the data model to another.
 The migration mechanism supports simultaneous operation of multiple versions.

+* **Synchronization:** It is expected that the backend components being controlled by x-config will periodically fail and restart.
+  Since x-config is the runtime source-of-truth for those components, it takes responsibility for ensuring that they re-synchronize with the latest state upon restart. x-config is able to detect a restart (and trigger the synchronization) because its models include variables that reflect the operational state of those components.

 Two points require further elaboration.
 First, because Atomix is fault-tolerant as long as it runs on multiple physical servers, it can